 Step 3.
-If you see an error message saying that the “Compatible TPM cannot be found,” it may be TPM is turned off on BIOS/UEFI or it is not present on your PC.
+If you see an error message saying that the “Compatible TPM cannot be found,” it may be that TPM is turned off on BIOS/UEFI or not present on your PC.

 If your PC supports TPM, the TPM Manufacturer Information section will display the TPM version.
 The Specification Version is your TPM version.